lars-t-hansen/flatjs/SPEC.md

 that allows programs to use flat memory (ArrayBuffer and SharedArrayBuffer) conveniently with good performance.

 FlatJS provides structs, classes, and arrays within flat memory, as well as atomic and synchronic fields when using shared memory.
-There is also some support for SIMD values.
-Objects in flat memory are manually managed and represented in JavaScript as pointers into the shared memory (ie, integer addresses), not as native JavaScript objects.
+There is support for SIMD values.
+Objects in flat memory are manually managed and normally represented in JavaScript as pointers into the shared memory (ie, integer addresses), not as native JavaScript objects.
 Virtual methods are provided for on class instances.

-FlatJS is a fairly static language and is implemented as a preprocessor that translates  JavaScript+FlatJS into plain JavaScript.
+FlatJS is a static language and is implemented as a preprocessor that translates JavaScript+FlatJS into plain JavaScript.

-The following is the bare specification.
-Full programs are in test/ and demo/.
+A slightly more dynamic layer sits on top of the static layer, allowing objects in flat memory to be exposed as JavaScript classes within a single JavaScript context.

 ## Caveats

 For ease of processing *only*, the syntax is currently line-oriented:
-Line breaks are explicit in the grammars below and some "@" characters appear here and there to make recognition easier.
+Line breaks are explicit in the grammars below and some ```@``` characters appear here and there to make recognition easier.
 Please don't get hung up on this, it's mostly a matter of programming to fix it but that is not my focus right now.